extremenetworks/ipfabric-docs/docs/source/ztp/ztp_reference.rst

 The following example shows the DHCP server configuration information.
 In the subnet section, the range is 10.24.39.240 to 10.24.39.250 is used.
 The IP range should exclusively be used for dynamic addresses.
-No static addresses should in this range.
+It should not include any static addresses.

 .. code-block:: shell